Scale your business with our modular plugins.

 enable order test gateway option test woocommerce orders

 Now you’re ready to test the orders for your products.
-Go to your store’s front end, add any one of your products to the cart and proceed to checkout.
-Fill in all the required billing information and at the bottom of the page, you will be able to see the option for Order Test Gateway.
+Go to your store’s front end, add any one of your products to the cart, and proceed to checkout.
+Fill in all the required billing information, and at the bottom of the page, you will be able to see the option for Order Test Gateway.

-Note that this option will be only available if you are logged in as an admin.
+Note that this option will only be available if you are logged in as an admin.
 Select it and click Place order to continue.

 order test gateway payment test woocommerce orders